Future Japan – Technopop (1979-86)

-Fuelled by cutting-edge music technology, Yellow Magic Orchestra connected loose ends from pop, dance music, and Far Eastern folklore during the late 1970s.
+Driven by cutting-edge music technology, Yellow Magic Orchestra combined elements of pop, dance music and Far Eastern folklore in the late 1970s.
 Shortly afterwards, the concept became synonymous with technopop in Japan.

-Despite stopping to work together as a band in 1984, YMO‘s members kept on occuring in each others solo recordings and also in a never ending list of cooperations with other musicians.
-Frequently, technology got used as a vehicle for cultural exchange in these productions.
+Although they stopped working together as a band in 1984, the members of YMO continued to appear on each other’s solo recordings and also continued to collaborate with an endless list of other musicians.
+Technology was often used as a means of cultural exchange in these productions.

 49 minutes with Apogee & Perigee, Friends Of Earth, Miharu Koshi, Ryuichi Sakamoto & The Kakutougi Session and others.